-Balance at September 30, 2010 \$8,010
+Balance at September 30, 2010 \$ 8,010

+Accrued liability related to prior business acquisitions 4,900

 Payments related to prior business acquisitions 750

-Goodwill impairment (750)
+Goodwill impairment (5,650)

-Balance at December 31, 2010 \$8.010
+Balance at December 31, 2010 \$ 8,010

 Goodwill represents the excess of the cost of the acquired entities over the fair value assigned to the assets purchased and liabilities assumed in connection with the Company's acquisitions.
 The carrying amount of goodwill is evaluated annually, and between annual evaluations if events occur or circumstances change indicating that the carrying amount of goodwill may be impaired.